nikikilbertus/InstaHeat/doc_parameters.md

 ## Program flow

-* `INTEGRATION_METHOD`: There are three integration routines available:
+* `INTEGRATION_METHOD`: There are several integration routines available:
     - `"RK4"`: The standard 4th order Runge Kutta stepper with fixed time step size.
     - `"RKF45"`: A 4th order Runge Kutta Felberg method with 5th order error estimation for adaptive time stepping.
 We use the GSL implementation TODO(link to gsl).
     - `"RKCK"`: A 4th order Runge Kutta Cash-Karp method with 5th order error estimation for adaptive time stepping.
 We use the GSL implementation TODO(link to gsl).